tail-unica/food-nexus/README.md

 ### 1. Requirements

-Install Ollama for host the LLM.
+Install Ollama to host the LLM (o Install Ollama for hosting the LLM).
+(The tested Ollama version was December 2024, Newer versions might cause compatibility issues.)

 Ensure you are using **Python ≥ 3.8**.
 Then install the dependencies: